homik69/quickdaffy-font-renderer/README.md

 # quickdaffy-font-renderer
-font renderer used by quickdaffy
+font renderer that is used in quickdaffy's tutorial, many people are asking about it so here it is :)